project-planton/openfga-kubernetes-pulumi-module/README.md

-# openfga-kubernetes-pulumi-module
+# Deploy Openfga on Kubernetes

-Pulumi Module to Deploy "OpenFGA on Kubernetes" w/ Planton Cloud
+This is a Planton Cloud Pulumi Module to deploy [OpenFGA](https://openfga.dev/) on Kubernetes.